jam1015/vim-slime-ext-neovim/README.md

 ```

-It is recommended to use `init` instead of `config` for plugin configuration involving global variables.
+Note once more that it is recommended to use `init` instead of `config` for plugin configuration involving global variables.

 ## Usage

+### Default Mappings

 If `vim.g.slime_no_mappings = false` default mappings will be defined.
-If the user provides their own mappings, those specific default mappings will be disabled.
+If the user provides their own mappings, those specific default mappings will be disabled in favor of those defined by the user.

-The default mappings are:

 - <C-c><C-c> send current paragraph to terminal.
 - {Visual}<c-c><c-c>  Send highlighted text to terminal.
 - <c-c>v configure the target terminal.

+### Available Plug Mappings
 Use the `<Plug>` mappings from `vim-slime-ext-plugins` to send text to a running Neovim terminal.
 Upon running them, if a terminal has not been configured as the target, the user will be prompted to select one based on either the Job Id number or the PID, or to open one if no terminal is detected.

 - `<Plug>SlimeConfig` configure the target terminal for the current buffer.